 And please, go out walking at least a couple of times longer than 10km to be aware of your feelings with the gear you are going to use.
 I know it is an easy sentence but use your common sense.
 If you are not confortable with high mountain boots, buy a pair of running shoes.
 If you don’t get used to the trekking poles, walk without them.
 Just in case, keep them close to you at least for the down and the dogs).

 Simplicity: just walk

 We’re designed to walk but you will suffer.
 At some moment you will suffer.
-But nothing happens.
+But it’s OK.
 You will surprise yourself of what you are able to withstand when you remove the continuos complaint from the equation.
-The variable «shame» appears when you complain for a blister when you see a couple of old japaneses than can barely move their foot and stop by yourself to wish »Buen Camino».
+The variable «shame» appears when you complain for a blister when you see a couple of old japaneses than can barely move their foot and stop by to wish »Buen Camino».

 When you understand that you can stop to rest and take care of yourself without the need to follow someone else’s pace.
 And when you hear someone stops and asks you «are you ok?» And you know he really cares.

 This is one of the things that engages more with the Camino.
 All of us walking, in the same mess, right, but with the certainty that if you ask for help, someone will help you.
 And if someone asks you for help, you will help them.
 That simple.